 Carers who get Carers Allowance only

 Carers who are receiving only Carers Allowance will not experience any benefit changes.
-The current rate of Carers Allowance is £62.70 per week.
+The current rate of Carers Allowance is £64.60 per week (£66.15 from April 2019).
 Most benefits paid for people who are under pension age are frozen.
 Depending on what other sources of income are available this may mean that some carers will need to consider possible claims to means-tested benefits.
 For more information on this seek advice.

 Carers who receive means-tested benefits like Income support, Income Based Job Seekers Allowance, and Housing Benefit

 There are some changes to the qualification tests for payment of Carer Element (the replacement for Carers Premium).
 It is not necessary to have an entitlement to Carers Allowance to become entitled to the Carer Element.
-The test for entitlement to the Carer Element is that you are caring for a severely disabled person for at least 35 hours per week there is no earnings limit as there is for Carers Allowance which has a current earnings limit of £116 per week.
+The test for entitlement to the Carer Element is that you are caring for a severely disabled person for at least 35 hours per week there is no earnings limit as there is for Carers Allowance which has a current earnings limit of £120 per week (£123 per week from April 2019).
 This means that some people who could not claim Carers Allowance or Carers Premiums will be able to claim a Carer Element under Universal Credit.